inbo/n2khab-monitoring/git_workflow.md

 ### Pushing commits in a pull request

-After starting a pull request, you can keep pushing new commits to the feature branch as long as the pull request is not merged.
+After starting a pull request, you can keep pushing new commits to the feature branch as long as the pull request is not merged and the branch is not deleted (the latter is often set to happen automatically, in order to clean up merged branches).

 With a pull request active, each push to the feature branch generates a notification for collaborators.
-So if it's not needed to push commits one by one, then it's great if multiple commits are combined in one push, especially in the case of pull requests.
+So if it's not needed to push commits one by one, then it's great if multiple commits are combined in one push.
 On the other hand don't wait too long, since the remote serves as a backup for your work, and maybe others need to use your results immediately (this is less common though).

 Strive to push your (finished) commits at least once a day.

 ### When to start the pull request

-You can start a pull request when your ongoing work is relevant for collaborators (so they get notifications), to make it possible to post (additional) explanation in the online pull request or to allow online discussions about your changes.
+You can start a pull request when your ongoing work is relevant for collaborators (so they get notifications), to make it possible to post (additional) explanation in the online pull request, or to allow online discussions about your changes.
 Each online message also triggers notifications.
 A pull request is _needed_ from the moment you want an (online, open) review of your changes, and/or when you want to have your changes merged.

 ### Optionally use a draft pull request

-For work-in-progress: if you want to avoid that a maintainer can merge your branch (by not realizing more is still coming), make the pull request a 'draft pull request'.
+For work-in-progress: if you want to avoid that a maintainer can merge your branch (by not realizing more commits are still coming), set the pull request as a 'draft pull request'.
 A draft pull request in GitHub still has all other functionality of a normal pull request, including reviewing.

 ### Commits in response to reviews